 The Droga Indigenous Architecture Scholarship Program

-Paid over 5 years
+Paid over 5 years for undergraduate students

 The Droga Indigenous Architecture Scholarship Program has been established with the aim to develop meaningful representation in Australian Architecture of Indigenous professionals and supporting a thriving Indigenous contribution to architectural culture and production in Australia, representing approaches to issues of design, construction, sustainability and landscape.

 The scholarship will support Indigenous students through the Bachelor and Master degree requirements for professional recognition as an architect.